mindersec/minder/docs/docs/ref/cli/minder_profile_apply.md

 ### Options

 ```
   -f, --file string   Path to the YAML defining the profile (or - for stdin)
   -h, --help          help for apply
-  -p, --project string   Project to create the profile in
 ```

 ### Options inherited from parent commands